"You can't change the world by rescuing one Long Ear, but for that one Long Ear, its world is changed forever."

 Adoption fees are:

-Please contact us if you are interested in any of these long ears.
+Please contact us if you are interested in any of the following long ears.

 Bonita and Clarice